Brossard City Council

-The Brossard City Council (in French: Le conseil municipal de Brossard) is the governing body for the mayor–council government in the city of Brossard, Quebec in the Montérégie region.
+Brossard City Council (in French: Le conseil municipal de Brossard) is the governing body for the mayor–council government in the city of Brossard, Quebec in the Montérégie region.
 The council consists of the mayor and ten councillors.

 Current Brossard City Council

 The Mayor and Councillors listed below were elected in the 2021 municipal election to serve a term of four years.
 The next election is scheduled to take place in 2025.